Atmospheric railway: Samuda and Clegg

-Developing a practical scheme
+Wormwood Scrubs scheme

 Jacob and Joseph Samuda were shipbuilders and engineers, and owned the Southwark Ironworks; they were both members of the Institution of Civil Engineers.
 Samuel Clegg was a gas engineer and they worked in collaboration on their atmospheric system.
 About 1835, they read Medhurst's writings, and developed a small bore vacuum pipe system.
 Clegg worked on a longitudinal flap valve, for sealing the slot in the pipe.

 In 1838, they took out a patent "for a new improvement in valves" and built a full-scale model at Southwark.
 In 1840, Jacob Samuda and Clegg leased half a mile of railway line on the West London Railway at Wormholt Scrubs (later renamed Wormwood Scrubs), where the railway had not yet been opened to the public.
 In that year Clegg left for Portugal, where he was pursuing his career in the gas industry.

 Samuda's system involved a continuous (jointed) cast iron pipe laid between the rails of a railway track; the pipe had a slot in the top.
 The leading vehicle in a train was a piston carriage, which carried a piston inserted in the tube.
 It was held by a bracket system that passed through the slot, and the actual piston was on a pole ahead of the point at which the bracket left the slot.
 The slot was sealed from the atmosphere by a continuous leather flap that was opened immediately in advance of the piston bracket and closed again immediately behind it.
-A pumping station ahead of the train would pump air from the tube, and air pressure behind the piston would push it forward.
+A pumping station ahead of the train would pump air from the tube, and atmospheric pressure behind the piston would push it forward.

-The Wormwood Scrubbs demonstration ran for two years.
+The Wormwood Scrubs demonstration ran for two years.
 The traction pipe was of 9 inches diameter, and a 16 hp stationary engine was used for power.
 The gradient on the line was a steady 1 in 115.
 In his treatise, described below, Samuda implies that the pipe would be used in one direction only, and the fact that only one pumping station was erected suggests that trains were gravitated back to the lower end of the run after the atmospheric ascent, as was later done on the Dalkey line (below).
 Many of the runs were public.
-Samuda quotes the loads and degree of vacuum and speed of some of the runs; there seems to be little correlation; for example:
+Samuda quotes the loads and degree of vacuum and speed of some of the runs; for example: